 Competitor products to the milkshake were bananas (too quick), donuts (sticky, don’t tell spouse), bagels (too dry), snickers (too guilty)

 Milkshake fills and takes 20 minutes to finish.
 To improve they had to understand the job.
 Ideas for improvement were to make more viscous so that it takes longer to consume and to add fruit for more variety as opposed to health reasons as people were not hiring a milkshake for health reasons.

-Understanding the job that a product performs is critical for improvement insight and for customer relevance.
+Understanding the job that a product performs is critical for improved insight and for customer relevance.

 Drucker: “Customer rarely buys what the company thinks it is selling them.”

-This video clip finishes with an example of innovation starting out as expensive and centralized and over time innovations get them to decentralized and cheap.
-The example given is the mainframe computer (large organizations), the mini computer (now accessible by departments), the personal computer (now accessible from home), the notebook (can now be carried around), the handheld (can now be placed in a pocket).
+He then went on to give an example of innovation starting out as expensive and centralized and over time innovations get them to decentralized and cheap.
+The example he gave was a mainframe computer (large organizations), the mini-computer (now accessible by departments), the personal computer (now accessible from home), the notebook (can now be carried around), the handheld (can now be placed in a pocket).

 Disruptive innovations drive decentralization by making a product that isn’t as good as its predecessor but is simpler and more convenient.
 As the innovation gets better and better it ultimately replaces its predecessor.
 E.g. people rarely buy a desktop PC now as a laptop or a handheld is sufficient.
 Because new entrant products are so simple the providers of existing products don’t move into the new product area.
 This is a model of disruptive innovation.

 The trajectory of the technological process almost always outstrips the customers’ ability to use technology.

 The word disruptive is used for products that rather than sustaining the product improvement trajectory they are bringing to market a product that is a lot more affordable and simpler to use.
 Incumbents are great at sustaining innovations but they always lose when one of these disruptive innovations emerge.